ocore-framework/OCore/src/Samples/OCore.Samples.Tables/README.md

 - Customer - The customer is probably anonymous in this case
 - Order
     - Table - It is linked like this because an order could move from one table to another
-    - Total : decimal
+    - Total, summed Item : decimal
+    - Settlements - Multiple settlements for same order is possible
     - Settled? - Question mark indicates it is a bool (Make a "Settle"-method?)
     - Orderlines - Plural of existing entity makes it a list linked to another entity
     - Taken by : Waiter
     - Delivered by : Waiter
 - Orderline
     - Item
-    - Picked up by Customer - So you can split the bill
-    - Number
+    - Amount : int
 - Item
     - Name
     - Price : decimal